aws/aws-database-encryption-sdk-dynamodb/DynamoDbEncryption/README.md

 - `make build_java` transpiles, builds, and tests everything from scratch in Java.
   You will need to run this the first time you clone this repo, and any time you introduce changes that end up adding or removing dafny-generated files.
-  - The above command takes awhile to complete.
+  - The above command takes a while to complete.
     If you want to re-generate dafny code specific to a service for a service, use the following:
     `make local_transpile_impl_java_service SERVICE=DynamoDbItemEncryptor`
     and then `test_java` to build/test those changes.